argoproj/argo-events/docs/tutorials/09-http-trigger.md

 **Note**: HTTP trigger must have a payload, otherwise it is pretty useless to send a request without event data.

 ## Payload Construction
-The http trigger payload has following structure,
+The http trigger payload has the following structure,

 ```yaml
 payload: